-- 1. Right-click the project in the Application Navigator. - 2.
-From the context-menu, select Make FulfillmentESB.jpr. - 3.
-Right-click the project again and select Deploy > FulFillmentESB.

-4. Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.
+- 1. Right-click the project in the Application Navigator. - From the context-menu, select Make FulfillmentESB.jpr. - Right-click the project again and select Deploy > FulFillmentESB.
+Oracle JDeveloper displays the first page of the Deployment wizard. - Follow the instructions on the wizard pages to deploy the project on the SoademoApplicationServer.